nilumbra/HackU2022-Youwa/README.md

 # 要は

+# Build
+Run `npm run build`

 ## Development
-Use `npm run test` to fire up a nodemon server for development
+Use `npm run test` to fire up a nodemon server for development Use `npm run production` to fire up a server for production test

+git
 ## Project folder structure
 ```
 ├── README.md